 5 – If you want to take advantage of the speed and security of Linux without giving up your beloved Windows apps, you can set up a “dual-boot” installation where you can choose to boot the PC into either Linux or Windows with a simple “boot menu” selection.

-If maintaining the familiar Windows “look and feel” is important to you, I strongly recommend that you try Linux Mint!
+But if maintaining the familiar Windows “look and feel” is important to you, I strongly recommend that you try Linux Mint!

 Older systems with very limited RAM and hard drive space will welcome Puppy with open arms while more capable systems will work very well with either Linux Mint or Ubuntu.